epfl-ada/ada-2024-project-adapocalypse/README.md

   - **plot_summaries.txt**
   - **tvtropes.clusters.txt**
   The dataset will serve as the primary data source for our analysis.
 We will extract and standardize information, focusing on character roles and plot summaries.

+#### Proposed additional datasets
 - **IMDb Ratings**: This dataset provides movie ratings, box office data, and other metrics.
 It will be used to explore correlations between gender representation and film performance.
+It will also allow to reduce the initial dataset size, going from 81741 to ? movies.
 - **Bechdel Test API**: This dataset provides information about whether films pass or fail the Bechdel Test.
 It is essential for assessing gender interaction trends and understanding the accuracy of the Bechdel Test as a predictor of gender equality in film.
+This dataset provides Bechdel Test output for ? movies, drastically reducing dataset size.
 - **First Name Dataset (Irvine Dataset)**: This dataset will help analyze how gendered names correlate with character roles, further enriching our analysis of how women are represented in film.
 - **Sentiment Analysis Model**: We will use a pre-trained sentiment analysis model from Hugging Face’s transformers library to gauge the emotional tone of character descriptions and plot summaries.

 #### Data Handling